-In 2016 the UK voted to leave the EU.
+At the end of January 2020, the United Kingdom left the European Union.
 But what does Brexit mean for the environment?
-Whatever type of Brexit is delivered, there will be significant implications for environmental policy and governance in the UK.
+Regardless of the future relationship with the EU, there will be significant implications for environmental policy and governance in the UK.

 Policy-makers, environmental NGOs and the public need expert knowledge in order to seize the opportunities and mitigate the risks posed by Brexit.
 Because policy making in the EU is often highly technical, its net effect on the daily lives of UK citizens and their local environment tends to escape media attention.